-In the 1950s, 60s, and 70s, A-Frame cabin kits were sold across North America and much of Europe by everyone from Reynolds aluminum (the same Reynolds used by the world's best bicycle builders) to various plywood manufacturers.
-Hailed as a design adaptable to most any environment, and capable of being built by just a few handy people with a minimum of tools and experience in just a week's time, the A-Frame became an icon, popping up everywhere.
+In the 1950s, 60s, and 70s, A-Frame cabin kits were sold across North America and much of Europe by everyone from SEARS to aluminum and plywood manufacturers, largely used as vacation homes.
+Hailed as a design adaptable to most any environment, and capable of being built by just a few handy people with minimal building materials and experience in just a week's time, the A-Frame became an icon, popping up everywhere.

 Now, in the era of Pinterest and Instagram, there’s arguably no home design as iconic.
 Yet finding a cabin kit of the same caliber as 50 years ago is easier said than done.
-The following are the six best we’ve yet to find—and if these don’t do it for ya, buy old Deek’s Relax Shack plans or just DIY a micro A-Frame from your own imagination.
+The following are the seven best we’ve yet to find—and if these don’t do it for ya, buy old Deek’s Relax Shack plans or just DIY a micro A-Frame from your own imagination.